Science Case Studies Grant

 Each project team must be led by a full-time faculty member to ensure the long-term sustainability of the project, however non-academic staff and limited term and part-time faculty members may be co-applicants.
 Limited-term faculty who are project leads must have at least one year remaining in their contract term.
 Student co-applicants are strongly encouraged but not required.

-To be eligible your course should be offered by the Faculty of Science or the Departments of Biochemistry & Molecular Biology or Microbiology & Immunology.
+To be eligible your course should be offered by the Faculty of Science or the Departments of Biochemistry & Molecular Biology, Microbiology & Immunology, or science-based programs within the Faculty of Agriculture.

 Amount of Award